pwoods25443/sdr-experiments/gps-sdr-spoof/first-build-docs/README.md

 ```

 ### Test the GPS Clock
 Connect the GPS Clock to the HackRF and give it power.
 Put the GPS antenna near a window and see that both LEDs are lit and steady.
-Then do this to see that the HackRF is getting teh 10MHz signal from the clock
+Then do this to see that the HackRF is getting the 10MHz signal from the clock

 ```
 $ sudo hackrf_debug --si5351c -n 0 -r